Kapott/kapott/README.md

 Two little boys even call me "nerdy dad 🤓".
 But I like to refer to myself as Tony Stark.

 Things you should know..
 I :
+- am lead by my curiosity.
+Which sometimes leads me to do strange things.
 - installed linux on a toaster.
 - use portscanning as a pastime.
-- think programming is puzzling.
+- think of programming like making a logical puzzle.
 - think puzzling is fun.
-- am lead by my curiosity.
 - value "logically correct" reasoning - striving to avoid biases and testing assumptions.
 - have an automated plant watering system which calls me by my name every time my plants need water.
 Which lead me to replacing all my plants with cacti.
 - dream about exploring deep space.